-I received my PhD from the Luxembourg Institute of Socio-Economic Research and the University of Luxembourg in 2025.
+I received my PhD in Social Sciences from the Luxembourg Institute of Socio-Economic Research and the University of Luxembourg in July 2025.

 My CV.